 Keni Harrison, Track & Field

 The 100m hurdler broke her event’s world record less than a month after a disappointing sixth-place finish at the U.S. Olympic Trials in 2016.
 That time, which took down a 28-year-old mark from 1988, still stands five years later.
-Harrison had to watch from home as her U.S. teammates swept the podium at the 2016 Rio Olympics, and three years later was runner-up at 2019 Worlds to Nia Ali, the Rio Games’ silver medalist.
+Harrison had to watch from home as her U.S. teammates swept the podium at the 2016 Rio Olympics, and three years later was runner-up at 2019 Worlds to Olympic silver medalist Nia Ali.
 Harrison recorded the world’s top time in 2016, 2017 and 2018, the fourth-best time in 2019 and then didn’t compete in a 100m hurdles race until April 2021.
 She also won the non-Olympic 60m hurdles world indoor title in 2018.

 Ryan Crouser, Track & Field

-The defending Olympic shot put champion broke his event’s 32-year-old indoor world record in January with a 22.82m heave, besting a record that had stood since 1989.
-His outdoor personal best of 22.91m is tied with teammate Joe Kovacs and ‘80s Italian shot putter Alessandro Andrei for third all-time, a mark that’s only about eight inches off the overall record of 23.12m from 1990.
-Crouser took silver at 2019 Worlds behind Kovacs, who now has two world titles, but recorded the world’s top throw in 2016, 2017, 2020 and thus far in 2021 via indoors.
-Crouser, Kovacs and New Zealander Tom Walsh are all within a centimeter of one another and are among the top six shot putters to ever compete.
+The defending Olympic shot put champion broke his event’s indoor world record in January with a 22.82m heave, besting a record that had stood since 1989.
+He then broke the outdoor record in June at Olympic Trials with a 23.37m throw that toppled a mark from 1990 and smashed his previous personal best.
+That performance installs Crouser as the favorite heading into Tokyo, but he's not the only one with world-record aspirations.
+At 2019 Worlds, Crouser took silver behind teammate Joe Kovacs, who now has two world titles and also recorded the world’s top throw in 2016, 2017 and 2020.
+Crouser, Kovacs and New Zealander Tom Walsh were all within a centimeter of one another at that last world championships and are among the top six shot putters to ever compete.

 Athletes to watch from other countries